 Description: This course is the equivalent to a first-year college course in general chemistry.
 This course differs significantly from the regular college-prep chemistry course offered at Jesuit High School with respect to the textbook used, the range and depth of topics covered, the intensity and depth of the laboratory exercises, and the time and energy required of each student.
 The textbook used by this course is a college text used by college chemistry majors.
 Topics covered will include structure of matter, bonding and intermolecular forces, chemical reactions, kinetics, thermodynamics, and chemical equilibrium.
-Student must take AP exam for course credit.
+As the culminating experience for this course, students are required to take the Advanced Placement exam in May; a passing score on this exam may earn the student college credit.